 Nassar also faces to up to 60 years in prison for possession of child pornography.
 The decision was handed down shortly before his federal sentencing, but the 60 years won't begin until after he completes his time for sexual assault.

 Considered to be one of, if not the largest sexual assault scandal in U.S. sports history, Nassar’s crimes exposed a toxic and broken system within USA Gymnastics and elite sports that allowed him to quietly get away with his abuse for over two decades.
-Raisman, who has spoken out about USA Gymnastics’ failure to account for Nassar, has since filed a lawsuit against the organization over the scandal.
+Raisman, who has spoken out about USA Gymnastics’ failure to account for Nassar, has since filed a lawsuit against the organisation over the scandal.

 Nassar’s indictment in Texas on Friday is punishable by up to 20 years in prison, a potential fine of up $10,000, or both — but it’s unclear as of yet if the case will be going to trial.
 Athletic trainer Debra Van Horn, who faced a lawsuit alongside Nassar, was also indicted on one charge of sexual abuse of a child.
 Bela and Martha Karolyi, the owners and proprietors of the Karolyi Ranch, were not charged due to a lack of evidence on which to base charges, according to prosecutors.